 Convenient and inspiring shopping experiences

-While the focus on low-price products will likely continue to be strong, some retailers are experimenting with more premium store formats aiming at delivering an overall more convenient and inspiring shopping experience.
+While the focus on low-priced products will likely continue to be strong, some retailers are experimenting with more premium store formats aiming at delivering an overall more convenient and inspiring shopping experience.
 These stores combine a broader fresh food offering and inviting store design with long opening hours, convenient locations and high levels of customer service.

-The focus on fresh food such as fruit & veg or meals on-the-go will further gain in importance, not only because it delivers on shoppers’ demand for convenience, but also because of its resilience to ecommerce.
+The focus on fresh food such as fruit & veg or meals on-the-go will further gain in importance, not only because it delivers on shoppers’ demand for convenience, but also because of its resilience to e-commerce.

 In-store cafés, delis and food courts will become more common as well, offering freshly prepared food and expert advice, and delivering on the social aspects of shopping.
 In-store cooking classes and supper clubs are other examples of turning stores into meeting places.
 In the future, more retailers will look to combine retail with wellness, entertainment and services to create market places for social shopping.